front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 In Front-Commerce we have implemented a mechanism to bypass the cache for routes that matches specified RegExp.
 Use `FRONT_COMMERCE_BACKEND_IGNORE_CACHE_REGEX` environment variable to specify a pattern that you want to bypass the cache for.
 For example, setting `FRONT_COMMERCE_BACKEND_IGNORE_CACHE_REGEX` to `/media/excel` will bypass the cache for all routes matching `/media/excel` like `/media/excel/Book1.xlsx`.

 Setting `FRONT_COMMERCE_BACKEND_IGNORE_CACHE_REGEX` will set the `ignoreCacheRegex` config of the [`expressConfigProvider`](https://gitlab.com/front-commerce/front-commerce/-/blob/cf83e8bac722295403cc89c66fa39758eeaa25c6/src/server/express/config/expressConfigProvider.js#L53).
-Consequently it will be available on `staticConfigFromProviders.express.ignoreCacheRegex` should you ever neede it.
+Consequently it will be available on `staticConfigFromProviders.express.ignoreCacheRegex` should you ever need it.

 Please note to [escape regular expression special characters](https://javascript.info/regexp-escaping) when needed.